lsst-sqre/phalanx/docs/admin/infrastructure/google/workload-identity.rst

 All Kubernetes applications that need to access Google Cloud services will running in Google Kubernetes Engine should use `workload identity`_ to do so.
 This allows applications running in Kubernetes pods to authenticate as Google service accounts without worrying about key management or separate secrets.

-Configuring a Kubernetes application to use workload identity is documented at :ref:`dev-helm-workload-identity`.
+Configuring a Kubernetes application to use workload identity is documented at :doc:`/developers/helm-chart/workload-identity`.
 Using this requires some configuration on the Google side, which for SQuaRE-managed environments we do via Terraform at https://github.com/lsst/idf_deploy.

 Terminology